Kate Northrup on Doing Less and Being Good with Money

 Egg wisdom is an amazing model for us to manifest what we want in a way that doesn’t require us running all over the place, texting our girlfriends, freaking out that our desire is not coming to us and so on.
 There’s such tremendous trust, and knowing, and queen energy.

-Whether a woman works from home or works in the corporate environment or stays home with children, she often feels guilty or “less than” for asking for help.
-But you say it’s extremely important to ask for and receive help when we need it.
+Amity: We often feel guilty or “less than” for asking for help.
+But you say it’s extremely important to ask for and graciously receive help when we need it.

 It makes us more available to others because when we receive help, we are more replenished and then we are more free to give when others need it.
 Research shows that new mothers deal better with stress and are able to see their babies in a more positive light when they receive support from friends and family.
 They have higher self-esteem, feel more confident, and are more resourceful when it comes to problem-solving around raising their child.